tahaShm/congestion-control/README.md

 # congestion-control

-This is a computer network project using NS2 simulator to perform a congestion control and evaluate some TCP criterions in a given topology.
+This is a computer network project using NS2 simulator to perform a congestion control and evaluate some TCP criteria in a given topology.

 - TCP New-Renu
 - TCP Tahoe